Michael C. Jensen: Career

 Between 1967 and 1988, Jensen taught finance and business administration at the William E. Simon Graduate School of Business Administration of the University of Rochester, culminating in his 1984-1988 appointment as the LaClare Professor of Finance and Business Administration.
-From 1977 to 1988, he served as the founding director of the University's Managerial Economics Research Center.
+In 1974, he co-founded the Journal of Financial Economics.
+From 1977 to 1988, he served as the founding director of the university's Managerial Economics Research Center.
 He joined the Harvard Business School on a half-time appointment in 1985 (dividing his time between Rochester and Harvard) before taking a full-time appointment at the latter institution in 1988.
-He cofounded the Social Science Research Network in 1994.
+Jensen was also forward looking regarding how the internet would reshape how information is disseminated.
+SSRN was founded in 1994, at a time when few people had heard of the World Wide Web.
 In 2000, Jensen retired from academic work, retaining emeritus status at Harvard, upon assuming his position at Monitor.

-He was also a visiting scholar at the University of Bern (1976), Harvard University (1984–1985, when he joined the faculty), and the Tuck School of Business at Dartmouth College (2001–2002).
-In 1992, he held the chair of president of the American Finance Association.
+Jensen was also a visiting scholar at the University of Bern (1976), Harvard University (1984–1985, when he joined the faculty), and the Tuck School of Business at Dartmouth College (2001–2002).
+In 1992, he was president of the American Finance Association (AFA), one of four classmates from the University of Chicago that were elected president of the AFA (the others being Hans Stoll, Richard Roll, and Myron Scholes).
 He became a member of the American Academy of Arts and Sciences in 1996.
 Since 2002, he has been a board member of the European Corporate Governance Institute.
-Jensen is also the founder and editor of the Journal of Financial Economics.

-The Jensen Prize in corporate finance and organizations research is named in his honor.
+In 1974, the first issue of the Journal of Financial Economics was published.
+Jensen was the primary editor until about 1990, when he stepped down, partly due to health issues.
+The Jensen Prize in corporate finance and organizations research at the journal is named in his honor.